Protein Localization, Identification and Folding Core

 The protein folding facility uses University of Michigan Medical School Protein Folding Diseases (PFD) Initiative that was launched in 2013 with a $9.3M commitment from the Medical School (http://medicine.umich.edu/medschool/research/research-strengths/protein-folding-diseases-initiative/about-us).
 Dr. Omary serves on the Internal Advisory Committee of the PFD, and is a member of the PFD initiative investigator group together with 4 other members of our center.
 The PFD is one of two heavily invested initiatives (the second being the microbiome initiative which is now also linked in with our Center Microbiome and Metabolomics Core).
 The PFD initiative offers a ‘resource library’ that includes: a proteomics service that performs routine and highly specialized mass spectrometry with bioinformatics support, a mouse genetic model library, a rodent tissue bank, an antibody reagent library, and access to pilot awards.

 The Specific Aims of the In Vivo Animal and Human Studies (IVAHS) core are as follows:

-- To provide a variety of acute and chronic animal models for in vivo evaluation of the biological actions of peptide hormones.
+1. To provide a variety of acute and chronic animal models as well as state-of-the-art in vivo technologies to enhance rapid translation of basic discoveries to physiological and clinical applications;

 Molecular Biology Core